urunejabutvodinglmao/UruguargentinaOS/README.md

 # UruguargentinaOS

 WARNING: This script contains dark humor, vulgar languague, jokes that may be offensive to some and violence.
 Take everthing in this script or related to it merely as a joke and basically nonsensical.
+TAKE NOTHING SERIOUSLY

 ## Whats this?